hdoo7/ml_price_prediction/README.md

 ---

 ## Conclusion
-This project demonstrates a complete pipeline for predicting real estate prices, including data collection, preprocessing, model training, and evaluation.
+This project demonstrates a complete pipeline for predicting rent prices, including data collection, preprocessing, model training, and evaluation.
 The comparison of multiple models provides insights into their relative performance on the provided datasets.
 ```